pixeru/bpm_analysis/README.md

 # Heartbeat BPM Analyzer
 The Heartbeat BPM Analyzer is a desktop application that analyzes audio recordings of heart sounds to detect heartbeats and calculate the Beats Per Minute (BPM) over time.
 It is designed to work with various audio file formats and provides a visual representation of the analysis.
 ## Features
-- **GUI Interface:** A user-friendly graphical interface for easy file selection and analysis.
+- **GUI Interface:** A user-friendly graphical interface for easy file selection and analysis, including a "Clear" button to reset the state.
 - **Multi-Format Audio Support:** Can process common audio files (e.g., WAV, MP3, M4A) by converting them to a standard format for analysis.
 - **Stateful Beat Detection Algorithm:** Employs a sophisticated, stateful algorithm that maintains a "belief" about the heart rate to make smarter decisions.
     - **Dynamic Noise Floor:** The analysis begins by detecting local minima (troughs) and calculating a dynamic noise floor that adapts to changing noise levels throughout the recording.
-    - **Intelligent Noise Rejection:** Before attempting to pair peaks, the algorithm uses advanced heuristics to proactively identify and reject noise, including a trough-based lookahead veto.
+    - **Intelligent Noise Rejection:** Before attempting to pair peaks, the algorithm uses advanced heuristics to proactively identify and reject noise, including a trough-based lookahead veto and exceptions for strong or potential S2 peaks.
-    - **Strong Peak Exception:** The noise rejection system has a specific exception that prevents it from discarding an exceptionally prominent peak, even if it's in a noisy segment.
     - **Long-Term BPM Tracking:** The algorithm tracks a smoothed, long-term BPM.
 This "belief" is used to dynamically adjust pairing parameters and is updated with each beat detected.
     - **Blended Confidence Model:** A continuous confidence model evaluates how likely a pair of sound peaks is a true S1-S2 couplet, blending multiple factors based on the current long-term BPM belief.
 - **BPM Hint:** Users can provide an estimated starting BPM to give the algorithm an initial "belief" to work from.